Pentaerythritol: Ester derivatives

+A linear polymer which can be described as a (spiro) orthocarbonate ester of pentaerythritol, whose formula could be written as [(\sCH2)2C(CH2\s)2 (\sO)2C(O\s)2]_{n}|, was synthesized in 2002.

 Fire retardants

 Pentaerythritol is used as a fire retardant, such as in plastics and intumescent paints and coatings.
 It releases water upon heating and leaves a deposit of thermally insulating char.